mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ![](Images/4.3.png)

 - To see the new features, request http://localhost:5000, and create an order.
 Once you have at least one order in the database, request http://localhost:5000/Admin/Orders, and you will see a summary of the order you created displayed in the `Unshipped Orders table`.
-Click the `Ship` button, and the order will be updated and moved to the `Shipped Orders table`, as shown below.
+Click the `Ship` button, and the order will be updated and moved to the `Shipped Orders table`, as shown below

 ![](Images/4.4.png)